 Q: How many times can you harvest parsley?

-A: It depends on how much you’re harvesting at a given point.
-You can do cut and come again harvesting methods to regularly harvest small quantities and are only limited by how fast the plant grows back.
+A: It depends on how much you harvest at a given point.
+You can do cut-and-come-again harvesting methods to harvest small quantities regularly, and are only limited by how fast the plant grows back.

 Q: How long do parsley plants last?